DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - **Passing emitter options in tests**: Emitter-specific options are passed within the `options` property of the `CompilerOptions` object provided to the test runner's `compileAndDiagnose` function.
 These options are then available in the emitter's `EmitContext.options`.
 - **Running tests with Moon**: Tests are run using `moon run typespec:test`.
 To update snapshots, the command `moon run typespec:test -- --update` is used.
 The `--` is necessary to pass arguments (`--update`) to the underlying test runner (Vitest) via Moon.
 - **Reviewing snapshots**: After running tests that modify snapshots, it is important to review the changes in the snapshot file (`test/__snapshots__/emitter.test.ts.snap`) to ensure they match the expected output before committing.
+- **Testing TypeSpec compiler interactions**: When testing functions that interact with the TypeSpec compiler (like `typeSpecTypeToZodString`), it is important to compile the TypeSpec code within the test using `compileTypeSpec` and assert on the diagnostics to ensure the TypeSpec code is valid before proceeding with testing the function's output.
+- **Standard TypeSpec library types**: Be aware of the standard types available in the TypeSpec standard library and import them explicitly if needed in test TypeSpec code.
+Non-standard types will result in compilation errors.